-The Practice Resource Center provides Excel Templates to use for Trust Accounting compliance with The Florida Bar Rules.
-There are three workbooks.
+The Practice Resource Center of The Florida Bar provides Excel Templates to use for monthly Trust Accounting compliance with the Rules Regulating The Florida Bar.
+There are three template workbooks.
 All three are required for compliant trust accounting procedures, and each has its own built-in instructions on usage.
 Additionally, there is a PDF document providing instructions about where and how to save these templates when downloading them to your computer so they are available year after year.

 Once a template file is properly saved as a form, you can use it repeatedly to start new spreadsheets.
 For instance, to start a new annual Trust Journal, you would select “new” spreadsheet to open the first set of options.
 You would then choose the “My Templates” area, and select “PRC-Trust-Account-Journal Template” from the list of available templates.
 After that, you would name and save the newly opened workbook as your new Journal.
 The master template itself remains unchanged — ready for the next year.